Comparing skill of historical rainfall data based monsoon rainfall prediction in India with NWP forecasts: Introduction

-We compare and contrast the deep-learning based forecasts generated using historical rainfall data from IMD (referred to as DL-HD forecasts), with the NCEP-NWP forecasts.
-In an attempt to arrive at improved forecasts, we also combine the NCEP-NWP forecasts with the DL-HD ones, through a simple neural network.
-Much of the rainfall in India occurs during the four monsoon months June, July, August and September (JJAS), and we focus our forecasts on these.
+Our work adds to the growing literature on the use of ML for short-term rainfall prediction, primarily using historical IMD data and benchmarking against NWP forecasts.
+We compare and contrast the deep learning-based forecasts generated by autoformers \citep{wu2021autoformer} using historical rainfall data from IMD (referred to as DL-HD forecasts) and the forecasts generated using IMD rainfall data and additional covariates (called DL-HD+Covariates), with the NWP forecasts.
+In an attempt to arrive at improved forecasts, we also combine the NWP forecasts with DL-HD+Covariates using a simple neural network, to generate ensemble forecasts.
+Much of the rainfall in India occurs during the four monsoon months of June, July, August and September (JJAS), and hence, to build a more useful forecasting system, we restrict our forecasts to JJAS.\\ We find that for forecasting precipitation one and three days into the future, forecasts obtained by DL-HD+Covariates are substantially more accurate compared to NWP forecasts as well as forecasts based on climatological baselines.
+We also discuss the improvement in performance of our forecasts when they are combined with NWP forecasts.
+We further observe that using autoformers, data up to 20 days in the past is useful in reducing errors of one and three day forecasts.

-Our key observations based on forecasts for all of India as well as for 20 most populated cities, are: \begin{enumerate} \item NCEP-NWP forecasts have a higher error compared to those based upon historical rainfall data (DL-HD forecasts).
-For all of India, on average, compared to DL-HD, forecasts from NCEP-NWP model have 34.6\% higher error for a single day prediction, and 68.6\% higher error for a three day prediction.